about service changes at Columbus Public Health due to COVID-19 here. Click here to view upcoming

-WIC is a supplemental nutrition program for Women (pregnant, postpartum and breastfeeding), Infants, and Children up to 5 years old.
-WIC provides nutrition education, nutritious foods, breastfeeding education and support.
+WIC is a supplemental nutrition program for women (pregnant, postpartum and breastfeeding), infants and children up to 5 years old.
+WIC provides nutrition education, nutritious foods, and breastfeeding education and support.

-WIC is an important part of your children's lives during critical times of growth and development to make sure they can avoid health and growth problems.
+WIC is an important part of children's lives during critical times of growth and development to make sure they avoid health and growth problems.

-- Coupons to use at major grocery stores for nutritious foods including baby food, milk, eggs, cereal, fruits, vegetables, whole grains, and peanut butter or dried beans
+- Electronic benefits to use at major grocery stores for nutritious foods including infant foods, eggs, cereal, fruits, vegetables, whole grains, milk, peanut butter, and dried beans

 - Referral to health and social service providers